This post was updated on August 22, 2022.

-Did you eat an apple today or drink coffee this morning?
+Did you drink coffee or eat an apple today?
 Thank a bee.

-About one out of every three bites of food is made possible by bees and other pollinators — in the United States alone, honeybees pollinate $15 billion worth of crops each year.
-But the world’s honeybees are in steep decline, with 10 million hives disappearing just in the past three years.
-Not having honey is the least of our problems.
+About one out of every three bites of food is made possible by honeybees and other pollinators.
+Worldwide, they help produce US$ 170 billion in crops per year.
+But the world’s honeybees are in steep decline, with populations decreasing by about 45 percent in the United States between 2020 and 2021 alone.

 1. Habitat loss

 Climate change is causing habitat loss as bees fail to migrate to cooler areas and establish new hives.
-A recent study on bumblebee migrations found that bee territories have shrunk by nearly 200 miles in North America and Europe.
+A study on bumblebee migrations found that bee territories have shrunk by nearly 231 km (200 miles) in North America and Europe.
 In South Africa, Conservation International is advocating for the protection of the Cape Floral Region — an incredible pollinator hotspot with the highest known concentration of plant species in the world.

 2. Shifting temperatures